About

 Eileen V. Quigley

-A seasoned manager of for-profit and nonprofit businesses, Eileen served as Executive Director of three Seattle-based nonprofit organizations for 12 years and ran RealNetworks’ Nonprofit Affairs Division for seven years, helping nonprofit organizations use the Internet for social change.
+A seasoned manager of for-profit and nonprofit businesses, Eileen served as Executive Director of three nonprofit organizations for a combined 12 years and ran RealNetworks’ Nonprofit Affairs Division for seven years, helping nonprofit organizations use the internet for social change.
 She spent six years as a magazine and newspaper journalist in Washington, DC, and New York, NY, covering business and national politics, and three years editing a quarterly journal of public policy, economics, and culture for the Pacific Northwest and Western Canada.

 Jamie Ptacek